Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

 As a result, not all ServiceControl instances can be upgraded to Version 5:

 * An **audit instance** can only be upgraded to Version 5 if it uses `RavenDB 5` for persistence.
+  - These are audit instances created with 4.26 or later
 * The **primary/error instance** cannot be upgraded from Version 4 to Version 5.
 Instead, it must be replaced with a new instance.
+* The **monitoring instance** can be upgraded automatically.

 As a result, the following steps should be taken before upgrading to ServiceControl version 5:

-* Upgrade all ServiceControl instances to at least Version 4.26.
+* Upgrade all ServiceControl instances to the lastst 4.x version (at least Version 4.26).
-* Create an audit instance that uses **RavenDB 5** for persistence as described in [zero downtime upgrades](../zero-downtime.md).
+* Create an additional version 5 audit instance that uses **RavenDB 5** for persistence as described in [zero downtime upgrades](../zero-downtime.md).
+  - This can be created on the commandline via the [Particular.ServiceControl.Management Powershell module](/servicecontrol/powershell.md) or via a Windows UI with the ServiceControl Management Utility.
 * Note that not all instances will be directly upgradeable:
-  * The primary instance cannot be upgraded and must be replaced with a new instance as described below.
+  * The primary/error instance cannot be upgraded and must be replaced with a new instance as described below.
   * Any audit instances that use **RavenDB 5** for persistence can be upgraded to Version 5.
-  * Any audit instances that use **RavenDB 3.5** for persistence cannot be upgraded, but can continue to serve queries until the stored data reaches its expiration according to [audit retention period settings](/servicecontrol/audit-instances/creating-config-file.md#data-retention-servicecontrol-auditauditretentionperiod)
+  * Any audit instances that use **RavenDB 3.5** for persistence cannot be upgraded, but can continue to serve queries until the stored data reaches its expiration according to [audit retention period settings](/servicecontrol/audit-instances/creating-config-file.md#data-retention-servicecontrol-auditauditretentionperiod) after which the instance can be removed.

 ## Support for version 4